-The concept of eSubmission and the use of electronic format of files were firstly introduced by pharmaceutical companies in coordination with the EMA and “pioneer” National Competent Authorities, under the auspices of International Conference on Harmonisation (ICH).
+The concept of eSubmission and the use of electronic format of files were first introduced by pharmaceutical companies in coordination with the EMA and “pioneer” National Competent Authorities, under the auspices of International Conference on Harmonisation (ICH).
 ICH has agreed on certain rules and requirements for a structured submission of electronic files.
 The aim of eSubmission is focused on the minimisation of paper use during the exchange of information between applicants and National Competent Authorities and facilitation of business process.

 The idea was welcomed by the European Commission, which consequently formed the Telematics Implementation Group for electronic submission (TIGes) to facilitate and enable implementation of ICH specifications for electronic submission in Europe.
 TIGes is operating under the control and coordination of the Telematics Management Committee with the following defined tasks: